Dessert, Fruit

 Directions

-• Cut the saba bananas in half, lengthwise (if using plantains or regular bananas, you might need to section these into smaller pieces since they tend to be bigger), and slice the jackfruit into thin strips.
+• Cut the saba bananas in half, lengthwise (if using plantains or regular bananas, you might need to section these into smaller pieces since they tend to be bigger), and slice the jackfruit into thin strips (if using).

 • Pour enough oil to deep fry the turon in a wide pan or pot and heat the oil to around 350 F. Once the oil is hot, spoon in around 2 teaspoons of brown sugar directly into the oil.
 Gently swirl the sugar around until it floats to the surface.

-• Place your turon into the oil, deep frying for about 2-5 minutes, or until the turon is golden brown and crispy (this will depend on how big you make your turon).
+• Place your turon into the oil, frying for about 2-5 minutes, or until the turon is golden brown and crispy.
+The sugar should begin to caramelize and coat the turon.
 Make sure to turn and flip occasionally to prevent burning on one side.

 • Drain the turon on a wire rack and let cool completely before serving.
 Enjoy!